francescopazzocco/quantum_information_computing_2526/01_survival_guide/README.md

 <details>
   <summary>Exercise 2</summary>

+    - Add the public key you created in the previous exercise to your github account
     - Clone this repository (if you didn't do it already)
     - Create your branch named `student/<your_surname>`
     - Add, commit and push `hello_world.sh`